national

-Health Informatics Specialist Career Guide
+Health Informatics Specialist Career

-What Is a Health Informatics Specialist?
+What is a Health Informatics Specialist?

 A health informatics specialist implements technology at appropriate junctures in a healthcare setting to improve treatment quality and contribute to data collection efforts.
 They are responsible for assessing the current state of a healthcare setting’s operations and deploying computation systems that directly or indirectly benefit a patient’s quality of life.